andvary/int2bin/README.md

 import 	"github.com/andvary/int2bin"

-int2bin produces binary representations of integers (int, int8/16/32/64, uint, uint8/16/32/64), which may be useful, if you deal with binary arithmetics a lot.
+int2bin produces binary representations of integers (int, int8/16/32/64, uint, uint8/16/32/64), which may be useful, if you deal with bitwise operations a lot.

 Example:
 ```